egrath/b3view/README.md

 # b3view
-View B3D files (and possibly other files supported by Irrlicht).
+View B3D or X files (and possibly other files supported by Irrlicht) with double-click if this program is associated with the file types.

 This is a modernized fork by poikilos (see CHANGELOG.md).